 This is a great question with many answers.
-Landscape professionals have many different reasons why they love their jobs but some of the most common reasons include:
+Landscape professionals have many different reasons why they love their jobs, but some of the most common reasons include:

-In the landscape design field Landscape Designers assess, design and prepare landscape projects for a variety of clients from all size residential projects through to larger commercial and industrial projects.
+Landscape Designers assess, design and prepare landscape projects for a variety of clients from all size residential projects through to larger commercial and industrial projects.

 Landscape Designers work closely with landscape contractors, in fact once you have a landscape contractor qualification, it is relatively easy to continue your studies and qualify as a landscape designer.

 Qualified landscape contractors are the licensed tradesmen and women who are responsible for constructing almost everything on a property that is outside of the main buildings or home.